Hungry Healthy Happy

 • Preheat your slow cooker to low.
 Heat 1 tablespoon Olive oil in a frying pan over a high heat and then add 400 g Braising steak (chuck roast) and brown for 2-3 minutes.
 Transfer the steak to the slow cooker pot.

-• Add 170 g Shallots, 3 Garlic clove, 1 tablespoon Fresh ginger, 1 teaspoon Chilli flakes, 2 tablespoon Garam masala, 2 tablespoon Curry powder, and 1 pinch Sea salt and black pepper to the frying pan.
+• Add 170 g Shallots, 3 Garlic clove, 1 tablespoon Fresh ginger, 1 teaspoon Chilli flakes, 2 tablespoon Garam masala, 2 tablespoon Curry powder, and 1 pinch Sea salt and ground black pepper to the frying pan.
 Mix well and cook over a low heat for 2 minutes.

 • Add the shallot mixture to the beef in the slow cooker pot.